rosaliemillner/rosaliemillner/README.md

 ---

+Hi!
 I am currently a research intern at **Adobe**, working on geometry-aware material editing in natural images.

 I am also completing my Master 2 at **École Normale Supérieure Paris-Saclay**, specialising in Mathematics and Programming applied to Machine and Deep Learning.

-My research interests are focused on Computer Vision, Computer Graphics, Image and Video processing, Generative AI, as well as Statistical Modelling.
+My research interests are now focused on Computer Vision, Computer Graphics, Image and Video processing, Generative AI, as well as Statistical Modelling.

 Outside of academics, I am passionate about film-making and video editing. 🎞️🎥